bjbr-dev/PeregrineDb/README.md

 - PostgreSQL

 #### CRUD Helpers
-Dapper.MicroCRUD provides the following extensions to the IDbConnection (with Async equivalents):
+PeregrineDb provides the following extensions to the IDbConnection (with Async equivalents):

 - [Count](documentation/Count.md): Counts how many entities in the table match the conditions.
 - [Find](documentation/Get.md): Find an entity by it's id, or null.